microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    ![](images/91.png)

-   >Most teams specify capacity in terms of hours, however, you can also specify it in days.
+   {% include note.html content= "Most teams specify capacity in terms of hours, however, you can also specify it in days.
 For example, .5 days would correspond to 4 hours for a typical 8-hour day.
 Choose the same unit you will use to estimate the time a task will take to complete.

-   >If you don't see a team member listed, you need to add them to the team.
+   If you don't see a team member listed, you need to add them to the team.
 Also, you only have to indicate planned days off.
 You manage weekend days or other recurring days off under team settings.

-   >Additional options available from the Capacity page include copying capacity from the previous iteration, adding team members, adding multiple activities.
+   Additional options available from the Capacity page include copying capacity from the previous iteration, adding team members, adding multiple activities." %}

 1. Click on the column **Days Off** on any user.
 Introduce start and end date in an interval inside the dates for the Sprint so he has more work than hours available.

    ![](images/95.png)

-   >When you add days off to a Team Member the **Work Details** planning graph will adapt itself and show red if there is more work assigned to any team member than the work hours we have available for the sprint.
+   {% include note.html content= "When you add days off to a Team Member the **Work Details** planning graph will adapt itself and show red if there is more work assigned to any team member than the work hours we have available for the sprint." %}

 1. In the sprint backlog, add a task.
 Creating tasks from the sprint backlog automatically links the task to it parent backlog item.